 Focus on One Room Only

 NB: I'd say the kitchen, as it's one of the hardest-working spaces in the home.

 JB: It entirely depends on you.
 Ask yourself this: Where do you spend the most time, and where do you get centered?
 I firmly believe in always creating a space that can be a sanctuary wherever or whomever it's for.
-For example, for parents, I always suggest starting with the master bedroom—an unpopular belief, but the truth is that you need a place to collect yourself, recalibrate, and create the mental space to tackle the responsibility of kids, family, and work.
+For example, for parents, I always suggest starting with the primary bedroom—an unpopular belief, but the truth is that you need a place to collect yourself, recalibrate, and create the mental space to tackle the responsibility of kids, family, and work.

 Don't Skimp on Important Pieces

 NB: Don't skimp on anything built-in, like the countertops, appliances, plumbing, etc. Rugs and pillows are a great place to go for a deal, as are lighting options and accessories.

 JB: Invest in these key pieces: sofas, chairs, and a dining table—the pieces that are going to get the most use.
 If you're working with a tight budget, don't stress about the small stuff like pillows, candles, bowls, and other accessories.

 Pay Attention to Details